 Well it’s now midway through 2021, and much has fallen.
 My previous blog feels somewhat nonsensical to me now as so much has changed.
 It’s like all that is not meant to be in my life for me to fulfil my highest purpose has ‘crumbled’.
 The part-time work triangle I detailed in it is no longer.

-In the ‘best woman’s’ speech I said at our wedding (and I’m so glad I spoke up as a woman entering marriage), I declared that the universe had made a fool of me and I’m so glad it did.
+In the ‘best woman’s’ speech I said at our wedding (it was important to me to speak up publicly and represent the feminine as a woman entering marriage, I look back with great pride that I did and I hope more women do), I declared that the universe had made a fool of me and, retrospectively, I was so glad that it did.
 Aged 17, I vowed under the moon never to go out with Ed de Quincey.
 And there I was marrying him aged 32.
 The moon is fickle.
 And it’s done it again.

 How to explain?
 (And I want to be brief this time!!!)
 Well, in short, I’ve had a series of unfortunate events much like the Lemony Snickett series – at times it did indeed feel like some sort of Count Olaf character has been ‘out to get me’…